Friday 14 February 2025 10am

 If you cannot find this number, please contact the ACER support team.

-Similarly, any change of school preference must be made in the application portal, and will not be accepted in other formats.
-Changes to preferences must be made by Friday 21 June 2024 and cannot be accepted after this date.
+Similarly, any change of school preference must be made in the application portal and will not be accepted in other formats.
+Changes to preferences must be made by Wednesday 2 July 2025 and cannot be accepted after this date.

 If you have any difficulties making changes to your application, please contact the ACER support team.